Tomiya, Miyagi: History

 The area of present-day Tomiya was part of ancient Mutsu Province, and has been settled since at least the Jōmon period by the Emishi people.
 During later portion of the Heian period, the area was ruled by the Northern Fujiwara.
 During the Sengoku period, the area was contested by various samurai clans before the area came under the control of the Date clan of Sendai Domain during the Edo period, under the Tokugawa shogunate.
 During the Edo period, Tomiya was a post town on the Ōshū Kaidō highway connecting Edo with northern Japan.

 The village of Tomiya was created on April 1, 1889 with the post-Meiji restoration establishment of the modern municipalities system.
 It was raised to town status on April 1, 1963 and raised to city status on October 10, 2016.

 Government

+Tomiya operates under a mayor-council form of government, wherein the mayor is directly elected by residents.
+The city also has a unicameral city legislature composed of 20 members.
+This system ensures local governance and decision-making tailored to the needs of Tomiya's residents.

+At the prefectural level, Tomiya and the surrounding Kurokawa District collectively elect two representatives to the Miyagi Prefectural Legislature.
+This partnership reflects the interconnected administrative responsibilities shared between the city and its neighboring district.

-Tomita has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 20 members.
-Tomita, together with Kurokawa District collectively contributes two seats to the Miyagi Prefectural legislature.
-In terms of national politics, the city is part of Miyagi 4th district of the lower house of the Diet of Japan.
+On a national level, Tomiya is part of the Miyagi 4th district for Japan's House of Representatives, the lower house of the National Diet of Japan.
+This district representation plays a vital role in ensuring Tomiya's interests are voiced in national legislative matters.